microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     * Terraform - [Azure ARM Provider - Azure Function](https://www.terraform.io/docs/providers/azurerm/r/function_app.html#example-usage-in-a-consumption-plan-)

-1. **Define your resources** - This is the first step in designing a module.
+1. **Define your resources** - The first step in designing a module.
 Below are several steps you can take for defining your Terraform resources.

     1. Find your main Terraform resources.
         * In this case, we are building a walkthrough module that defines configuration for an Azure Function.
 Therefore, our main Terraform resource is `azurerm_function_app`.